27 May Discovering the New Greek Cuisine at Sani Gourmet

-Thinking of Greece, the first things that come in mind are islands, beaches, deep blue water, archaeological sites.
+Thinking of Greece, the first things that come in mind are islands, beaches, deep blue water, archeological sites.
 There is a hidden gem, though.
-The art of gastronomy represented by the New Greek Cuisine, blending creativity with love for high quality local ingredients.
+The art of gastronomy represented by the New Greek Cuisine, blending creativity with love for high-quality local ingredients.

 Launched in 2006, Sani Gourmet pays a wonderful tribute to this new gastronomic movement.
 The Festival, taking place in May at the beautiful Sani Resort in the Kassandra Peninsula, has become an important gathering for gourmets coming from all over the world.